 Integrated payments means your terminal communicates directly with your POS, while non-integrated payments is the opposite.

-Some retailers may prefer unintegrated payments, but as a rule, integrated payments is more convenient and significantly reduces the risk of fraud and manual entry errors.
-Plus, an integrated payment processing solution like Lightspeed Payments saves you time at checkout, during your end-of-day close and is much simpler to manage.
+Some retailers may prefer unintegrated payments, but as a rule, integrated payments are more convenient and significantly reduces the risk of fraud and manual entry errors.
+Plus, an embedded payment processing solution like Lightspeed Payments saves you time at checkout, during your end-of-day close and is much simpler to manage.

 Unintegrated payments may mean that you can keep taking payments if your POS goes down, but the amount of work and time needed to keep an unintegrated system running smoothly is rarely worth it.